-Helpful summary
+Quick summary

 Much like trying to find a needle in a haystack, making sure your web pages are discoverable is a common challenge.
 If this sounds familiar, you're not alone.
-Imagine crafting alternative pages only to face confusion with Google.
+Imagine crafting alternate pages only to face confusion with Google.

 Why listen to us?